Having reached 2009 (Happy New Year!), I need to lay down my 2008 resolutions so I can build new ones on top.

 My first resolution for last year was to build more structure into my supplication struggle.
 (You can read here to see why I’m calling prayer a struggle).
 I desired to be more devoted to scheduled, private prayer times and more diligent during those hours.
 I also made a renewed commitment to corporate prayer (whether in [one28] or with family or with the Thursday Friday morning guys).

 Part of my plan was to pray for a class of students per day.
 Starting with the seniors on Monday and finishing with the freshmen on Saturday, I committed to pray for each student by name every week this year.
 The only thing greater than my excitement to embrace this supplication system was my shame at not being busy with it already.
 I stuck with this exercise program for the most part and intend to continue it in the new year.

 My second resolution was to cultivate three life adjectives: flexible, fun, and fanatical.
-It was a three pronged mental paradigm aimed to increase my joy, [eating my own dog food] by [Enjoying the Process].
-Admittedly, some days were better than others; substantial happy-heartedness really is elusive in world [of emptiness] and sin.
+It was a three pronged mental paradigm aimed to increase my joy, eating my own dog food by Enjoying the Process.
+Admittedly, some days were better than others; substantial happy-heartedness really is elusive in world of emptiness (Ecclesiastes 1:2-11) and sin.
 But this kind of personal culture is always worth pursuing, both for sake of God-fearing gladness and also for the influencing aroma it leaves on others.
-For that reason, I’ll keep striving by His Spirit to do even less [apart from Him] in 2009.
+For that reason, I’ll keep striving by His Spirit to do even less apart from Him (Ecclesiastes 2:24-26) in 2009.